transformerlab/transformerlab-docs/docs/intro.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SEYpvEOQ-Vw?si=eUYIzKR7rTZFLGVQ&cc_load_policy=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-## Recipes: Pre-defined Workflows
+## Recipes: Pre-defined Experiment Templates

 After launching Transformer Lab, and when creating a new experiment, you have the option of starting your next project from a Recipe.
-Recipes in Transformer Lab are ready-made workflows/tasks that help you complete common tasks like training, evaluating, or exporting machine learning models.
+Recipes in Transformer Lab are ready-made template experiments that help you complete common tasks like training, evaluating, or exporting machine learning models.
 Think of them as step-by-step guides that make it easier to get started, even if you're new to the platform.

 <img src={require('./img/recipes-intro.gif').default} alt="Recipe Usage" width="500" />